-According to a study published in last February’s issue of the International Journal of Cancer, the USC research team found that women who use permanent dyes at least once a month for a year or longer have twice the risk of bladder cancer as non-users even after adjusting for smoking.
+According to a published study of the International Journal of Cancer, the USC research team found that women who use permanent dyes at least once a month for a year or longer have twice the risk of bladder cancer as non-users even after adjusting for smoking.
 Those who used dyes more often and for longer periods, as well as hairdressers (who use dyes on their clients), face an even higher risk.
 Study authors in preventive medicine included J. Esteban Castelao, Manuela Gago-Dominguez, Ronald Ross, Mimi Yu and Jian-Min Yuan.
 The findings were part of a continuing study on bladder cancer incidence.

 The hair dye study results raised concerns in Europe, where as in the United States about one-third of women over age 18 dye their hair.

 The European Commission, a body that drafts legislation for members of the European Union, quickly asked for a review of the research.
 The commission’s Scientific Committee for Cosmetic Products and Non-food Products Intended for Consumers then declared in June that the research was sound, and the results call for more investigation into the components of hair dyes.

 “We’re pleased that European officials want to look further into the relationship between hair dyes and bladder cancer,” said Gago-Dominguez, lead author of the study.
 USC researchers found that the use of permanent dyes not temporary or semi-permanent dyes were associated with an increased risk of the malignancy.